DuqueDeTuring/books2explore/readme.md

 - Jazz by Herman Leonard
 - Jazz Icons: Series 2 (Boxed Set)	Jazz Icons: Series 2 (Boxed Set)
 - Jazz: A Film By Ken Burns	Jazz: A Film By Ken Burns
+- The Jesus Machine: How James Dobson, Focus on the Family, and Evangelical America Are Winning the Culture War.
+Dan Gilgoff.
+(Ref “Jesus and John Wayne”, chapter 4,21)
 - Joe Walsh: The Definitive Collection	Joe Walsh: The Definitive Collection by Joe Walsh (Audio CD)
 - Joel on Software: And on Diverse and Occasionally Related Matters That Will Prove of Interest to Software Developers, Designers, and Managers, and to Those Who, Whether by Good Fortune or Ill Luck, Work with Them in Some Capacity	Joel on Software: And on Diverse and Occasionally Related Matters That Will Prove of Interest to Software Developers, Designers, and Managers, and to Those Who, Whether by Good Fortune or Ill Luck, Work with Them in Some Capacity by Joel Spolsky (Paperback)
 - Johnny Got His Gun by Dalton Trumbo